-Where: Gainesville City Schools Board Office, 508 Oak St., Gainesville
+Where: Gainesville City School Board Office, 508 Oak St. NW, Gainesville

 Three years ago, the Gainesville City Schools Board had a $6.5 million deficit.

 Tonight at the school board meeting, auditors plan to announce the board is officially out of that deficit.
 It's an announcement board members are elated about after the controversy surrounding the deficit.

 "We thought we had a lot of money," Superintendent Merrianne Dyer recalled.

 "As (Janet Allison, Gainesville City Schools Board's chief financial officer) kept working, she found out how bad it was.
 It was like two years' back finances were not closed."

 The discovery of the deficit led to then-Superintendent Steve Ballowe being fired from the system.
 Dyer, who was the principal at Fair Street International Baccalaureate World School, was hired as interim superintendent, then made permanent.

 The deficit shrunk during the 2009 fiscal year to $5.6 million, and a discovery of a city tax bill error further reduced the deficit.